 What should I do if I am worried about my sore toenails?

 Podiatrists are the foot and ankle experts.
 We study dermatology of the feet and the nails in particular.
-We can diagnose, advise and treat a range of nail conditions including nail surgery with local anaesthetic.
+We can diagnose, advise and treat a range of nail conditions including ingrown toenails with nail surgery with local anaesthetic.

 Podiatrists are able to manage most nail conditions of the feet and often can advise on the hands.
 All podiatrist are trained to perform nail surgery, which is used to alleviate ingrown nails and trauma/damaged nails.